1.1. Stress during certain brain development phases particularly harmful¶

 - Early stress reduces the amplitude of long-term potentiation in the hippocampus.

-- Prolonged exposure to stress altered brain structures involved in cognition and mental health.
+- Prolonged exposure to stress alters brain structures involved in cognition and mental health.
 In the prenatal period and the first years of life, the hippocampus (up to 2 years) and amygdala (up to 8 years) are particularly vulnerable to prolonged stress.

 - Exposure to glucocorticoids (stress hormones) during hippocampal development in pregnancy influences the starting point of the stress response through epigenetic changes via mRNA and methylation.